2025 Betfred Oaks: runner-by-runner guide and ante-post tip

 Those were weak contests, so she had plenty to find on paper ahead of the Tattersalls Musidora Stakes and was no match for Whirl at York.

 There are no obvious reasons why she will reverse form with the impressive winner, other than that was her first outing on turf, and stepping up to 1m4f could unlock more improvement.
-The Gosden team have also won four of the past eleven renewals of the Betfred Oaks, and Go Go Boots is their only potential contender this year.
+The Gosden team have also won four of the past eleven renewals of the Betfred Oaks, and Go Go Boots is their only contender this year, with Oisin Murphy a positive jockey booking.

-It is worth noting the Ribblesdale at Royal Ascot was mentioned after her York outing, so she is not a definite runner here, and if she does line-up, she will have plenty to find.
+It is worth noting the Ribblesdale at Royal Ascot was mentioned after her York outing, so she was not a definite runner here, and has plenty plenty to find against strong opposition.

 5. MINNIE HAUK